Anal sex

 Where should I start?

-If you’re nervous about your first time doing anal, it might be a good idea to try it on your own to see if you like it.
-This involves using a dildo and plenty of lube and inserting it slowly into your anus.
+If you’re nervous about your first time trying anal sex, it might be a good idea to try it on your own to see if you like it.
+This involves using a finger or a sex toy and plenty of lube, inserting it slowly into your anus.
 You can experiment with what you like and take it at your own pace.

 The LGBT Foundation has a great anal sex guide with even more guidance (whether you’re LGBTQ+ or not):